-Since time immemorial, people have made offerings and gifts to the land or in some way celebrated the bounty of the growing season.
-From corn dollies to harvest festivals to state fairs, we'll talk about what an offering really is and what kind of offering is appropriate and indeed helpful in our present world.
-We'll sit with the idea that volunteering can be a type of offering as can gardening with native plants and cleaning up trash in natural areas.
+Since time immemorial, people have given gifts to the land or in some way celebrated the bounty of the growing season, we'll talk about what an offering really is and what kind of offering is appropriate and indeed helpful in our present world.
+Additionally, Lindsay will lead us in some awareness exercises to help us connect more deeply with the living world.

 Dustin Clayton is a lifelong student of the natural world and an avid woods walker.
 He has for many years been a practitioner of various Earth-based skills including: flintknapping, folk herbalism, foraging, traditional woodworking, cordage making, and fiber arts.
 Additionally, he has extensively studied folk traditions and practices from around the world.
 He believes very deeply in approaching the land as it presents itself through the lenses of myth, craft, and contemplation.
 Dustin’s goal in all the programming he presents is to inspire people to get out into the woods and begin to build respectful relationships with the living world all around them.